thegauravthakur/blog/src/content/posts/what-is-execution-context-in-javascript.md

 var result = add(num1, num2);
 ```

 In the above code, we have declared two variables and one function.
-At first
+At first,
 JavaScript will always create a global execution context.
 In the memory creation
 phase, it will allocate memory for `num1` and `num2` and will assign `undefined`
 as the default value.
 When JavaScript will reach to line number 3, it will copy